WolfVector/simple-passport-template/README.md

 This will run the application using nodemon, in this way you will be able to make changes and the server will restart automatically.

+Open the application with the next url: <a href="http://localhost:3000">http://localhost:3000</a>

 ## Run in prod

 ```bash
 $ npm run start
 ```

+Open the application with the next url: <a href="http://localhost:3000">http://localhost:3000</a>